jmattick/comp483_miniproject/README.md

 # Run Pipeline:

-1. Create tab-delimited file containing sample information in the order of the following example:
+1. Create a tab-delimited file containing sample information in the order of the following example and include the headers "sample, condition, name".
+The first column should contain the SRA accession numbers for each sample.
+The second column should describe the condition being compared.
+The final column should include the name or description of the sample.
 	```
 	sample	condition	name
 	SRR5660030	2dpi	Donor 1 (2dpi)